IgniteUI/igniteui-docfx/jp/components/linear_progress.md

 <button data-localize="stackblitz" class="stackblitz-btn" data-iframe-id="linear-progressbar-iframe" data-demos-base-url="{environment:demosBaseUrl}">view on stackblitz</button>
 </div>
 <div class="divider--half"></div>
-And now let's enhance our example and create a different types of loading bars, that can be striped or not.
+And now let's enhance our example and create different types of loading bars, that can be striped or not.
 ```html
 ...
 <section class="sample-content">